denizcancan/denizcancan/README.md

 - 👋 Hi, I’m @denizcancan
 - 👀 I’m interested in game developing, cyber security and crypto currency
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on basic java projects
+- 💞️ I’m looking to collaborate on basic java and web developement projects
 - 🎓 I'm currently studying at Bilkent University as a freshman Computer Science student
 - 📫 How to reach me instagram:denizcan_13